032 – Mindfulness calligraphy with Rie Takeda

 Oshiegai in Shodo

-Rie considers calligraphy her ikigai, and shares that she also feels oshiegai (value in teaching) in shodo, especially when her students discover their inner connection and heal themselves by practicing shodo.
-At the same time she also learned a lot while teaching, and she’s grateful to all her students.
+Rie considers calligraphy her ikigai and also feels oshiegai (value in teaching) in shodo, especially when her students discover their inner connection and heal themselves by practicing shodo.
+At the same time she also learned a lot while teaching, thus, she’s grateful to all her students.

 Wabi-sabi

-Rie mentions another Japanese term, wabi-sabi, as something that inspires her with her calligraphy.
-She defines it as the beauty of imperfect, impermanent, and incomplete things -- the nucleus of Japanese aesthetics.
-For her, it helps people understand a deeper natural cycle of life.
-She tries to express wabi-sabi in shodo by combining it with the sakura cherry blossoms, which makes it easier for her students to understand; when the sakura is in full bloom, then the wind will toss them all out, suddenly there is an absence of sakuras.
-Rie compares it with life, that people should appreciate every moment while it’s there.
+When the sakura is in full bloom, then the wind will toss them all out, suddenly there is an absence of sakuras.
 It represents the circle of life: flowers may fall, but they will come in full bloom again.
 Moreover, the sakura is not only appealing during springtime, even in the wintertime, it shows its beauty.
 Same as with life, in every stage of it, there is an imperfect beauty that it holds.

 Wa

-For the last part, Rie shares another aspect of Japanese culture in which she finds a great value: wa (peace or harmony), which means embracing each person regardless of the differences.
-It’s something that she always reminds herself of: having a big peace of mind and being accepting of each person that she meets.
+Another aspect of Japanese culture that holds great value is wa (peace or harmony), which means embracing each person regardless of their differences.
+It’s something that Rie always reminds herself of: having a big peace of mind and being accepting of each person she meets.

 Conclusion